omnivector-solutions/license-manager/lm-agent-snap/README.md

 # Installation instructions

-For installing from the remote store, run:
+For installing from the Snap Store, run:
 ```bash
 sudo snap install license-manager-agent
 ```

 ## Basic Usage

 This snap requires a few configuration values to be set before it can be used.
+The required values are:
+- oidc-client-id: The client ID of the OIDC application that the agent will use for authentication.

+- oidc-client-secret: The client secret of the OIDC application that the agent will use for authentication.

-These values are:
+The optional values are:
-- base-api-url: The URL of the Jobbergate API server where the agent will send its data.
+- backend-base-url: The URL of the License Manager API server where the agent will send its data.
 Setting/unsetting this value is more interesting when using the snap in a development environment; do not change it otherwise.

 - oidc-domain: The domain of the OIDC server that the agent will use for authentication.
 Setting/unsetting this value is more interesting when using the snap in a development environment; do not change it otherwise.

-- oidc-client-id: The client ID of the OIDC application that the agent will use for authentication.

-- oidc-client-secret: The client secret of the OIDC application that the agent will use for authentication.

-- task-jobs-interval-seconds: The interval in seconds at which the agent will run its internal task jobs, hence sending data to the Jobbergate API server.
-This is optional and defaults to 30 seconds.

-- task-self-update-interval-seconds: The interval in seconds at which the agent will check for updates to itself.
-This is optional and defaults to 30 seconds.

-- sbatch-path: The absolute path to the *sbatch* command on the host system.
-This is optional and defaults to /usr/bin/sbatch.
+- sacctmgr-path: The absolute path to the *sacctmgr* command on the host system.
+This is optional and defaults to /usr/bin/sacctmgr.

 - scontrol-path: The absolute path to the *scontrol* command on the host system.
 This is optional and defaults to /usr/bin/scontrol.

-- default-slurm-work-dir: The default working directory that the agent will use when submitting jobs to the SLURM cluster.
-This is optional and defaults to /tmp.

-- slurm-user-mapper: The user mapper that the agent will use to map the system user name to the SLURM user name.
-This is optional and defaults to none.

-- single-user-submitter: The system user name that the agent will use to submit jobs to the SLURM cluster on behalf of in case the *single-user-submitter* is not set.
-This is optional and defaults to *ubuntu*.
+- squeue-path: The absolute path to the *squeue* command on the host system.
+This is optional and defaults to /usr/bin/squeue.

-- write-submission-files: A boolean value (true, false) that indicates whether the agent should write submission files to disk.
-This is optional and defaults to false.
+- lmutil-path: Absolute path to the binary for lmutil (needed for FlexLM licenses).
+Defaults to /usr/local/bin/lmutil.

+- rlmutil-path: Absolute path to the binary for rlmutil (needed for RLM licenses).
+Defaults to /usr/local/bin/rlmutil.

+- lsdyna-path: Absolute path to the binary for lstc_qrun (needed for LS-Dyna licenses).
+Defaults to /usr/local/bin/lsdyna.

+- lmxendutil-path: Absolute path to the binary for lmxendutil (needed for LM-X licenses).
+Defaults to /usr/local/bin/lmxendutil.

+- olixtool-path: Absolute path to the binary for olixtool (needed for OLicense licenses).
+Defaults to /usr/local/bin/olixtool.

+- reservation-identifier: Reservation name used when doing the reconciliation.
+Defaults to *license-manager-reservation*.

+- lm_user: System user name used when creating reservations.
+Defaults to *license-manager*.

+- stat-interval: Interval in seconds used to report the cluster status to the API.
+Defaults to 60.

+- tool-timeout: Timeout in seconds for the license server binaries.
+Defaults to 6.

+- encoding: Encoding used for decoding the output of the license server binaries.
+Defaults to *utf-8*.

 Any configuration can be set using the *snap* command line, e.g.:
 ```bash